traject/traject/README.md

     on Settings.

-* CommandLine class isn't covered by tests -- it's written using functionality from Indexer and other classes taht are well-covered, but the CommandLine itself probably needs some tests -- especially covering error handling, which probably needs a bit more attention and using exceptions instead of exits, etc.
+* CommandLine class isn't covered by tests -- it's written using functionality from Indexer and other classes that are well-covered, but the CommandLine itself probably needs some tests -- especially covering error handling, which probably needs a bit more attention and using exceptions instead of exits, etc.